 Frog Fuel Ultra Side Effects

 While I think in healthy people, Frog Fuel Ultra is safe, there are a few things I think are worth mentioning.
 When in doubt speak to your doctor.

-- Stop all supplements at least 2 weeks before having surgery.
+- Stop all supplements at least 2 weeks before having surgery

-- Beta alanine might cause a tingling sensation to be felt by those who take it.
+- Beta-alanine might cause a tingling sensation to be felt by those who take it

-- Energy drinks (like Red Bull and Rock Star) have been linked to death in apparently healthy people.
+- Energy drinks (Red Bull and Rock Star) have been linked to death in apparently healthy people.
 This is rare and there is not much caffeine in Frog Fuel Ultra, so I believe the risk is very low if using one or two a day.
 The risk in some people might increase when using other caffeine-containing products.

 Bottom line, if you have any health issues, speak to your doctor first.